LuizGuerra/Vector-Clock-Implementation/README.md

 # Vector Clock Implementation

-This is a vector clock implementation using java language, multicast and singlecast (UDP) protocols.
+This is a vector clock implementation using java language, with multicast and singlecast (UDP) protocols.

 To learn more about Vector Clocks, [click here](https://en.wikipedia.org/wiki/Vector_clock).